nicchunglow/mysql-sequelize-express-backend/README.md

 "4": "POST /api/retrievefornotifications"

--Able to retrieve students registered to teacher or mentioned that are _not suspended_ and _without duplicate names_.
+- Able to retrieve students registered to teacher or mentioned that are _not suspended_ and _without duplicate names_.

  <br/>
 <div align ="center">Thank you <div>